Lethwei: Opening to the world

 From 7 to 12 July 2001, twelve years after Burma changed its name to Myanmar, the first international event took place in Yangon with professional fighters from the United States facing Burmese fighters under full traditional Lethwei rules.
 The delegation of three American fighters brought by the IKF were Shannon Ritch, Albert Ramirez and Doug Evans.
 Ritch faced Ei Htee Kaw, Ramirez faced Saw Thei Myo, and Evans faced openweight Lethwei champion Wan Chai.
 All three Americans lost to the Burmese.
-A revenge match with American and European fighters was cancelled the last minute by Lethwei promoters and the military in 2002.
+A revenge match involving American, Cambodian, and European fighters was canceled at the last minute by Lethwei promoters and the military in 2002.
+This landmark event would have been the first time top Cambodian fighters would compete against the Burmese either in Myanmar or Cambodia.

 From 10 to 11 July 2004, the second event headlining foreigners took place with four Japanese fighters fighting against Burmese fighters.
 They were mixed martial arts fighters Akitoshi Tamura, Yoshitaro Niimi, Takeharu Yamamoto and Naruji Wakasugi.
 Tamura knocked out Aya Bo Sein in the second round and became the first foreigner to beat a Myanmar Lethwei practitioner in an official match.
 International matches continued with the exciting Cyrus Washington vs. Tun Tun Min trilogy.
+Their first fight in 2014 ended with a spectacular knockout win for Washington.